 You will depart the hotel in the morning by coach and drive down the famous medieval Royal Mile.
 Your first stop will be at Calton Hill, where you will have a majestic view which dominates the capital city’s skyline.

 You will then go to the city centre where you will enjoy a panoramic tour of Edinburgh followed by a walking tour in the old city.
 See the Georgian architecture of the New Town, parts of the medieval Royal Mile and Princes Street with its civic gardens in the heart of the city.
-This tour will be concluded by a whisky tasting in an authentic cellar where you will taste the golden liquid of Scotland; you’ll be guided by one of the experts at this venue.
+This tour will be concluded by a whisky tasting where you will taste the golden liquid of Scotland; you’ll be guided by one of the experts at this venue.

 At the end of the visit, lunch will be served at a local restaurant.